shubhamwani96/Shubham_Wani_UIAssignment/src/composites/transactionRecord/README.md

 # Transaction Composite

-Transaction works as a composite which return table by importing Transaction Data function.
+Transaction works as a composite which return table by importing transformTransactionData function.